replit/blog/posts/codex.md

 At Replit, one of our fundamental goals is to make programming easier.

-When got a first glimpse at OpenAI's new [Codex model](https://openai.com/blog/openai-codex/), our instinct was to think of how it could help people understand programs better—especially beginners.
+When we got a first glimpse at OpenAI's new [Codex model](https://openai.com/blog/openai-codex/), our instinct was to think of how it could help people understand programs better—especially beginners.

 We've tested ideas before that used OpenAI's more general model, GPT-3, to ask questions about code.
 Amjad wrote about some of these explorations [on our blog](https://blog.replit.com/codingai) last year.